Report a suspected irregularity in the award or performance of public contracts

 Interested parties may send statements and counter-arguments, request a hearing or access the documents relating to the proceedings

-The proceedings may end with a dismissal, in cases set out in the supervisory regulation, or an report in which the Authority alternatively:
+The proceedings may end with a dismissal, in cases set out in the supervisory regulation (in Italian), or an report in which the Authority alternatively:

 establishes the irregularity in the tender procedure or in the execution of the contract and calls on the contracting authority to remove the unlawful acts and adopt procedures that comply with the regulations in the future;